eclipse-cyclonedds/cyclonedds/docs/manual/config.rst

 + interfaces with a non-link-local address are preferred over those with a link-local one;
-+ multicast-capable is preferred (see also ``Internal/AssumeMulticastCapable``), or if none is available
++ multicast-capable is preferred (see also ``General/Interfaces/NetworkInterface[@multicast]``), or if none is available
 + non-multicast capable but neither point-to-point, or if none is available
 + point-to-point, or if none is available
 + loopback

-If this procedure doesn’t select the desired interface automatically, it can be overridden by setting ``General/NetworkInterfaceAddress`` to either the name of the interface, the IP address of the host on the desired interface, or the network portion of the IP address of the host on the desired interface.
+If this procedure doesn’t select the desired interface automatically, it can be overridden by setting ``General/Interfaces`` by adding the interface(s) either by name of the interface (<NetworkInterface name='interface_name' />), the IP address of the host on the desired interface (<NetworkInterface address='128.129.0.42' />), or the network portion of the IP address of the host on the desired interface (<NetworkInterface address='128.11.0.0' />).
 An exact match on the address is always preferred and is the only option that allows selecting the desired one when multiple addresses are tied to a single interface.

 The default address family is IPv4, setting General/UseIPv6 will change this to IPv6.
 Currently, Eclipse Cyclone DDS does not mix IPv4 and IPv6 addressing.
 Consequently, all DDSI